Improve Your Retention By Increasing This One Thing

 • Among millennials, the number of employees who'd leave if unappreciated jumps to 76%.
 This helps account for the overall increase from the 51% figure in 2012, as millennials are becoming the dominant generation in the workforce, with a unique set of characteristics and needs.

 • From a management standpoint, 54% of senior managers feel "it's common for staff to quit due to lack of recognition."
-Though this is a reasonable number, there's still a sizable disconnect between management's perceptions and the 76% of millennials who report they'd respond this way.
+Though this is reasonable, there's still a sizable disconnect between management's perceptions and the 76% of millennials who report they'd respond this way.

 Oakstone International